 Meguro Parasitological Museum

 Meguro Parasitological Museum is the only establishment in the world entirely devoted to parasites.
-You read correctly, this quirky little museum has become a popular offbeat attraction – and even date spot – in the relatively quiet Meguro neighbourhood.
+You read correctly, this quirky little museum has become a popular offbeat attraction – and even a date spot – in the relatively quiet Meguro neighbourhood.

 Admission is free, but the museum always accepts donations to assist in its maintenance and operation.